ESanchez3303/attendanceV1/README.md

 # attendanceV1

 Attendance V1, pure terminal version of attendance.
+(Working on V2 at the moment)

 Keeps track of attendance of employees.